AngleSharp/AngleSharp/docs/tutorials/05-Migration.md

 ### Configuration

 The way to configure AngleSharp was changed.
 Earlier, the provided configuration was simply referenced by, e.g., the `BrowsingContext`.
 Now upon creation the browsing context is doing some evaluation and creates its own copy of the configuration.
-Thus a configuration can also be seen as a (re-)usable draft for what will become the options to be considered from a browsing context.
+Thus, a configuration can also be seen as a (re-)usable draft for what will become the options to be considered from a browsing context.

 The extension methods for working with an `IConfiguration` type of object changed.
 Along the standard `With` we now also have

-- `WithOnly`, which will remove earlier occurances of the same type and
+- `WithOnly`, which will remove earlier occurrences of the same type and
-- `Without`, which will drop any existing occurance of the given type.
+- `Without`, which will drop any existing occurrence of the given type.

 Additionally, besides the overloads using a plain object and a specific type of service, we also got a creator overload.
 This overload features a function `Func<IBrowsingContext, T>` (with `T` being the type of the service) to be used once the configuration is used by a browsing context.